 Short Communications: Short scietific report on selected topics from recognized cancer organizations or assoociations.
 The short communication report scietific finding in more abstract and descriptive manner.
 Short communications must report completed work, not preliminary findings: they are an alternative format for describing smaller pieces of work.
 The studcture is the same as a original paper thet should not exceed 2,000 words in lenght and with no more than 2 tables/figures (Two figures or two tablea and one figure and one table).
 The 2000 words does not include the tables, abstract, and refrences).
 Refrences must be limited to 15.

 In Memoriam: Memorialization of recently deceased individuals who have made notable contributions to the field of cancer prevention in the Asia Pacific region.

 Correspondence: Letters to the Editor related to papers previously published in the APJCP.
 Letters must be submitted within six months of the online publication date of the article.
 The authors of the original publication will be given the opportunity to respond in the same issue of the journal.
 Letters and responses must not exceed 750 words in length.
 Financial associations or other potential conflicts of interest must be declared.

 Case series: Reports of single cases will not be considered; however, the APJCP encourages large case series from Asian countries/populations (minorities, ethnicities, and populations with a particular attribute), in which not much data on cancer is available.

-The APJCP does not charge any submission, page, or colour fees.
-However, to defray costs of formatting and PubMed linkage, there is presently a 200US$ publication charge for accepted manuscripts.
-Extra fees may be charged as necessary for lengthy/numerous/complex tables and/or figures.
+The APJCP does not charge any submission, page, or color fees.
+However, to defray costs of formatting and preservation, server maintenance, etc., there is a minimal publication charge based on country of residency’s World Bank classification for accepted manuscripts.
+The charges are as follow: